Koloman Brenner: Political career

-After Fidesz tried to hinder his election by not providing a quorum for the parliamentary vote, he was elected for the third run, by 109 votes to 1, with 1 abstention.
+After Fidesz tried to hinder his election by not providing a quorum for the parliamentary vote, he was elected for the third run by 109 votes to 1, with 1 abstention.

+Brenner was the Jobbik's candidate for Mayor of Budapest in the 2024 mayoral election.
+He withdrew his candidacy and endorsed independent candidate Dávid Vitézy on 19 April 2024.